SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 ## The AppImage Package Manager.

 I have yet to find any packages that I want to use that is bundled using the AppImage package manager.
 This is the reason I haven't written a post about the technology.
-That, and the fact that I'm lazy.

 * I reboot my system with the CloneZilla USB thumb drive installed.